solo travel trend

-Traveling solo means you don’t need to cater to anyone else’s tastes.
+Traveling solo means you don’t have to cater to anyone else’s tastes.
 Want to spend three hours in a quirky bookstore?
 No one’s rushing you.

-This leads to unfiltered experiences.
-You’re free to connect with a place without worrying if someone else’s feet hurt or if they’re bored.
-It’s more about connecting with the world in a raw, authentic way, not just escaping your routine.
+This is where solo travel becomes unfiltered.
+You’re free to connect with a place without worrying whether someone else’s feet hurt or if they’re bored.
+It’s raw, authentic, connecting with the world on your own terms, not just breaking free from routine.

 They’re about diving deeper into cultures, learning about local traditions, and maybe even picking up some new skills.